-If you're too far from your router, you can't get a signal, so make sure that you're within range.
+If you're too far from your Wi-Fi router, you can't get a signal, so make sure that you're within range.

 Make sure that Wi-Fi is on and you can see your network

 Go to Settings > Wi-Fi and make sure that Wi-Fi is on.
 Tap the name of your Wi-Fi network to join.
 A blue checkmark beside a network name means that you're connected.

-If you see Auto Join Disabled under your Wi-Fi network name, tap and turn on Auto-Join.
+If you see Auto Join Disabled under your Wi-Fi network name, tap it turn on Auto-Join.